Harbour.Space Institute: History

+In 2023, Harbour.Space signed a partnership agreement with the University of Vic - Central University of Catalonia, enabling students to earn a double degree and accreditation in creative programs such as Digital Marketing, High-tech Entrepreneurship, Interaction Design, and Product Management.

+In 2025, Harbour.Space announced its transition from university to Harbour.Space Institute of Technology, a move aimed at enhancing global accreditation and focusing on technology, entrepreneurship, and design.

 Campuses

 Harbour.Space Barcelona opened its doors in September 2016, in OneOcean Port Vell.
-The university remained and operated from the marina until 2018 when it moved to its current location in Port Olimpic near the 22@ Innovation District of Barcelona and walking distance from Nova Icaria beach.
+The institute remained and operated from the marina until 2018 when it moved to its current location in Port Olimpic near the 22@ Innovation District of Barcelona.

-Harbour.Space@UTCC launched in January 2020 on UTCC’s premises, with bachelor and master programs in High-tech Entrepreneurship, Interaction Design, and Digital Marketing.
+Harbour.Space@UTCC launched in January 2020 on UTCC's premises, with bachelor and master programs in High-tech Entrepreneurship, Interaction Design, Computer Science, Data Science and Digital Marketing.

 Academics

-Harbour.Space University offers both bachelor's and master's degrees.
-Its programmes are:
+Harbour.Space institute offers both bachelor's and master's degrees.
+Its programs are: